Antioch (in Syria)

 Damascus, the capital of modern Syria that is located roughly 130 miles (209 kilometers) from Jerusalem, is considered one of the oldest continuously inhabited places on earth.
 Evidence of a significant population living in the area dates to at least the second millennium B.C.
 In the KJV Bible, the city is directly named at least sixty times.
 The city's first Biblical mention is in the book of Genesis, where it is connected with Abraham's military victory over a confederation of kings led by Chedorlaomer (Genesis 14:15).

-Before his conversion a man named Saul, who would be renamed Paul, traveled to Damascus to haul off to jail all those in the synagogues who believed Jesus was the Savior (Acts 9:2).
+Before his conversion a man named Saul, who would be renamed Paul, traveled to Damascus in Syria to haul off to jail all those in the synagogues who believed Jesus was the Savior (Acts 9:2).
 It was a disciple named Ananias, who lived in the city, whom God led to heal Saul of his blindness and baptize him (verses 10 - 18).
 After he became a Christian, it was only natural that Saul (Paul) would make the city his first evangelistic effort.
 His teachings and the ability to prove that Jesus was the Messiah was so powerful, however, that Jews in Damascus sought to murder him (Acts 9:20 - 25)!

 It was King David who attacked the city of Jebus, conquered it, renamed it Jerusalem, and made it his capital (1Chronicles 11:4 - 7).
 From this time forward Jerusalem would also be known as the city of David.